 You know that saying, “Those who can’t do, teach”?
 Tre Wilcox completely disproves that one with the recent opening of Tre Wilcox Cooking Concepts in Frisco last month.
 The space will serve as a cooking school (for group cooking classes, private sessions, and even team building exercises), a catering prep kitchen, and an event space.
+If you think that team building whilst cooking is a good idea, give it a go with your collegues!
+There are plenty of San Francisco cooking team building competitions out there for people to get stuck into a try.

 You may remember Tre from his time on Bravo’s “Top Chef” or one of the amazing restaurants around Dallas he’s lent his expertise to over the years–ahem, Abacus, Marquee Grill, Loft 610.
 Oh … and he was a nominee for the James Beard Foundation’s “Rising Star Chef” award … twice.
 I mean … whatever … he’s real damn talented.